sparkfun/SparkFun_Ultrasonic_Distance_Sensor-Qwiic/docs/hardware_overview.md

 ## Testpoint Pads

-We've provided a number of open pads on the back of the board.
+We've provided a number of open pads on the back of the board: